Piwimau/SCUnit/README.md

 for a static library built in debug mode).
 They are not optimized and contain various debug symbols to provide a better debugging experience.

-All build artifacts are generated in the [bin](bin/) directory.
-Here's a quick overview of the different variants that can be built:
+All binaries are generated in the [bin](bin/) directory.
+Here's a quick overview of the different variants that can be built (links only work after the specific variant has been built):

 | Build Type / Library Type | Static                                        | Shared                                          |
 |---------------------------|-----------------------------------------------|-------------------------------------------------|